Explore Historical Attractions in Boston

 Paul Revere House

-The interior of the Pierce Hichborn House contains numerous artifacts from the Revolutionary War era, such as uniforms, swords, muskets, and other military items.
+The interior of the Pierce Hichborn House contains numerous artefacts from the Revolutionary War era, such as uniforms, swords, muskets, and other military items.
 Visitors can also view period furnishings and decorations used during this time.
-Additionally, several exciting displays of various documents, letters, and artifacts provide a glimpse into the lives of the men who fought in the war.
+Additionally, several exciting displays of various documents, letters, and artefacts provide a glimpse into the lives of the men who fought in the war.

 Massachusetts State House